 Bachelor of Science (BS) in Occupational Therapy

 Leland, N. E., Elliott, S. J., & Johnson, K. J. (2012).
 Occupational therapy practice guidelines for productive aging for community-dwelling older adults.
 Bethesda, MD: AOTA Press.
-Link to full text Abstract →
+Full text Show abstract

 GUIDELINE OBJECTIVES: To help occupational therapists and occupational therapy assistants, as well as the people who manage, reimburse, or set policy regarding occupational therapy services, to understand the contribution of occupational therapy in treating community-living older adults to facilitate productive aging.